RBSC/MultiController/ROM/readme_roms.txt

 Sunrise IDE ROM is copyright by Sunrise for MSX.

 Previously, we provided 3 different ROMs, but now there's only one.
-The older ROMs are still located in the "old" subfolder.
+The older ROMs are still located in the "old" and "old1" subfolders.

-The current ROM file "FDD-IDE_V2.ROM" contains a slightly patched version of the Sunrise IDE ROM and the Release version of the Nextor 2.1.0 IDE ROM that was adapted for RBSC's Carnivore2 and FDD-IDE controller.
-This ROM is faster and has the slave detection disabled.
+The current ROM file "FDD-IDE_V21.ROM" contains a slightly patched version of the Sunrise IDE ROM and the Release version of the Nextor 2.1.1 IDE ROM that natively supports Carnivore2 and FDD-IDE controllers.
+This ROM is faster and has the slave device detection disabled.
 It is 262kb in size.

-The "FDD-IDE_V2_29F040.ROM" is the file that you can burn directly into the 29F040 FlashROM chip.
-It is 512kb in size and contains the same data as the "FDD-IDE_V2.ROM" file.
+The "FDD-IDE_V21_29F040.ROM" is the file that you can burn directly into the 29F040 FlashROM chip.
+It is 512kb in size and contains the same data as the "FDD-IDE_V21.ROM" file.

 See the readme.txt file for more info.